Mysterious signal hints at nearby alien life

 Would aliens look like us?
 As scientists pick up a mysterious radio signal from the Earth’s closest star, some think we could be on the brink of our first ever alien encounter.

-They believe this could be the most promising breakthrough in the search for aliens since the Wow! signal of 1977.
+Why?
+Because, after months of failing to find any human source for the signal, they believe this could be the most promising breakthrough in the search for aliens since the Wow! signal of 1977.
 They have named it Breakthrough Listen Candidate 1 (BLC-1).

 Would aliens look like us?